mdancho84/mdancho84.github.io/_posts/2019-11-13-data-science-with-aws.md

 image_preview: 2019-11-13-data-science-with-aws/amazon-web-services-preview.jpg
 ---

+<p class="lead">Moving into 2020, three things are clear - Organizations want Data Science, Cloud, and Apps.
+Here's what's happening and how <strong>AWS Cloud Services</strong> play a part in the essential skills of 2020.</p>

+## JEDI Contract - Cloud Wars

 If you follow the news, you've seen that articles like ["Microsoft snags hotly contested $10 billion defense contract, beating out Amazon."](https://www.cnbc.com/2019/10/25/microsoft-wins-major-defense-cloud-contract-beating-out-amazon.html)